alokkumar95/Tree/README.md

 # Tree
 All Questions Related to Tree Data structure.
 Their detailed Explanations and Python implementation as well

-# All Bst questions file name would be  Prefixed with Bst_
+# All binary search tree questions file name would be  Prefixed with bst_
 For example.

 Search in a Binary search  Tree.
 So, file name would be bst_Search_in_Binary_Tree.py

+# All binary tree questions file name would be  Prefixed with bst_
+For example.

+Flatten Binary tree to Linked List.
+So, file name would be bin_flatten_Binary_Tree.py

 # Basic Implementation of Binary Search Tree Given Below, You can use this in every questions Related to BST